-Everest College Office is open Monday through Thursday 8:00am to 8:00pm., Friday 8:00am to 5:00 pm., and Saturday from 9:00am to 1:00 pm (by appointment only).
+Everest College office is open Monday through Thursday 8:00am to 8:00pm., Friday 8:00am to 5:00 pm., and Saturday from 9:00am to 1:00 pm (by appointment only).

-Everest College School is open Monday through Thursday from 6:00am to 11:00pm and Friday from 6:00 am to 6pm.
+Everest College is open Monday through Friday from 6:00 am to 10:00 pm.

-ACCREDITATION, LICENSURE AND APPROVALS
+ACCREDITATION.
+LICENSURE AND APPROVALS

 - Accredited by the Accrediting Council for Independent Colleges and Schools to award diplomas.
-The Accrediting Council for Independent Colleges and Schools is listed as a nationally recognized accrediting agency by the United States Department of Education and is recognized by the Council for Higher Education Accreditation. - Approved by the State of Wisconsin Educational Approval Board.
+The Accrediting Council for Independent Colleges and Schools is listed as a nationally recognized accrediting agency by the United States Department of Education and is recognized by the Council for Higher Education Accreditation. - Certified to Operate by the State Council of Higher Education for Virginia.